Reader: Frequently Asked Questions

 How do I configure where individual tweets and Twitter threads go between Reader and Readwise?

 Users have many different preferences on where they want to save individual tweets and threads.
-By default, we make the assumption that individual tweets are like highlights and therefore go into Readwise whereas Twitter threads are like articles and therefore go into Reader.
-If you want to change any of this, you can customize the Twitter behavior on the Import page.
+By default, we make the assumption that individual tweets are like highlights and therefore go into Readwise, whereas Twitter threads are like articles and therefore go into Reader.
+If you want to change any of this, you can customize the Twitter behavior on the Integrations page.

 How do I add Twitter lists to Reader?